 Many of our clients express frustration with the flood of third-party ESG rankings, ratings, and questionnaires that come across their desks.
-The number of ESG ratings and rankings evaluating company ESG performance has ballooned over the past ten years, with an estimated 600 products now available.
+As we outline in our executive brief on rating and rankings, the number of ESG ratings and rankings evaluating company ESG performance has ballooned over the past ten years, with an estimated 600 products now available.
 With all these frameworks measuring different things and coming to different conclusions, how can a company know where to start?

 The trick is to think of ESG ratings not as the ultimate gauge of ESG performance, but as another tool ESG professionals can use to refine and improve their strategy, performance, and disclosures around ESG issues.

 Why companies should pay attention to ratings

 The proliferation and importance of ESG ratings is driven largely by investor demand for ESG data.
 Investors are increasingly incorporating ESG data into investment decisions and creating financial products to appeal to customers—who, increasingly, want their investments to align with their values.

 Since ESG data is not regulated in the same way financial data is, investors must rely on whatever companies decide to disclose—which is often inconsistent across an industry and of questionable origin.
 Enter ESG ratings.
 Ratings aggregate these diffuse and inconsistent corporate data, attempt to standardize performance across an industry by assessing all companies on the same criteria, and provide this information to investors.